 But first began the madness.

 I had every base covered and then some.
 I was hooked.
 And there was no end in sight.
-I prided myself on finding the best deals on used curriculum, and recycling the items we were finished with, or more than likely had never gotten around to actually using.
+I prided myself on finding the best deals on used curriculum, and reselling the items we were finished with, or more than likely had never gotten around to actually using.
 Still, it’s likely I spent thousands of dollars in our first 3 years of homeschooling.

-In a few short years, I had filled our home library with picture books, chapter books, art study guides, books about composers, historical fiction and biographies, every science subject you can imagine, dictionaries, atlases, teacher’s guides, videos, and art, craft, and school supplies pouring out of drawers and closets in every room.
+In those few short years, I had filled our home library with picture books, chapter books, art study guides, books about composers, historical fiction and biographies, every science subject you can imagine, dictionaries, atlases, teacher’s guides, videos, and art, craft, and school supplies pouring out of drawers and closets in every room.
 We literally put a bookcase in the bathroom for a short period of time.

 My husband would often look around and exclaim, “he will never read all of this!”
 But I was sure I was doing it all right.
 I was filling our home with good books and every opportunity to explore, create, and invent.
 He might not read all of the books I had purchased, but by golly, if he had an interest in something, I was going to be ready with a book for him to read about it and a hands-on learning tool to help him express his creativity or remember what he learned.

 It took awhile, but eventually I came to realize that I had filled my house with great stuff, but Ben was overwhelmed by it all, and so was I, to the point of being unable to use most of it.
 We didn’t know where or how to begin to use a small fraction of what I had accumulated.
 It left us frustrated and scattered — lacking focus.
 Sometimes, I found that I didn’t even know what I had, so even though many opportunities had presented themselves for us to use items from our home library and crafts closet, I had forgotten it was there.
 Worse even, I can’t tell you how many times I have discovered that I purchased the same book more than once.

-Over the past few years, I have pared this down considerably.
+Over the past few years, I have pared down considerably.
 I really don’t buy much curriculum anymore.
 Our delight-directed unit study approach is well complemented by a weekly visit to the library, along with some unit studies, notebooking materials, a membership to SchoolhouseTeachers.com, and a few art supplies.
-While I do like having some good Usborne encyclopedias and other reference books around, much of our “library” has been replaced with a Kindle.
+While I do like having some good Usborne encyclopedias and other reference books around, much of our home “library” has been replaced with a Kindle.

 Homeschool curriculum shopping is like shoe shopping.